-This photograph is from the Victorian era and shows men polishing cannonballs for distribution as ordinance to warships of the Royal Navy.
+This 1854 photograph by Lieutenant Linnaeus Tripe shows men polishing cannonballs for distribution as ordinance to warships of the Royal Navy.

 This part of the Royal Dockyard was run quite separately from the Admiralty who had control of the South Yard.
 In fact it was run by the Ordnance Department and was called the Gun Wharf.
 Its purpose was to enable ships' guns tested by the Army's Board of Ordnance to be fitted to warships built or maintained within the Royal Dockyard and to supply those ships with munitions and equipment.